BillSchultzOES/oes-sop-public/README.md

 devtools::install_github('gibbonscharlie/bfe')
 ```

-The current reliance `renv` should take care of all of those version control issues for us, and help prevent new ones if any packages change in the future in a way that breaks our code.
+Our current use of `renv` should take care of all of those version control issues for us, and help prevent new ones if any packages change in the future in a way that breaks our code.
 But this section of the README has been retained just in case we decide to drop `renv` in the future.

+# Adding or removing chapters

+To add or remove chapters, once the `.rmd` file is finished, open `_bookdown.yml` and its name to the list (or take it's name out of the list).
+As needed, be sure to update the numbers of the beginning of chapter names accordingly.
+To help keep things clear, only assign numbers to the names of *live* chapters, in their current order.
+Finally, be sure to keep the glossary, appendix, and references at the end of the list.

 # To update the web preview: